Junior Nsangou

-Yvan Junior Nsangou (born 2 September 2005) is a footballer who plays as a striker for Albacete B. Born in Cameroon, he is a Poland youth international.
+Yvan Junior Nsangou (born 2 September 2005) is a professional footballer who plays as a striker for II liga club Śląsk Wrocław II.
+Born in Cameroon, he is a Poland youth international.

 Early life

 Nsangou moved to England at the age of nine.

 Career

 Nsangou is eligible for play for Cameroon through his birth parents, Poland through his father and stepmother, and England where he has resided throughout the majority of his life.
 He represented the country of his stepmother at the 2023 UEFA European Under-19 Championship.

 On 7 August 2024, Nsangou joined Atlético Albacete.

+He spent the 2025–26 season without a club.
+On 23 July 2026, he signed with Polish third division club Śląsk Wrocław II.

 Personal life

 Nsangou was born in Cameroon to a Cameroonian footballer Alirou Nsangou.
-He has three younger half-siblings, two of whom are also footballers: sister Aisha, who is a Polish women's youth international, and brother Jonathan who is also part of Blackburn Rovers's academy.
+He has three younger half-siblings, two of whom are also footballers: sister Aisha, who is a Polish women's youth international, and brother Jonathan who is also part of Everton's academy.